-IoT Central data integration guide
+IoT Central integration and extension guide

 Azure IoT Central is an application platform that:

 - Includes rich functionality such as device monitoring and management at scale.

 - Provides many built-in features that help you to reduce the burden and cost of developing an IoT solution.

 - Has extensibility and integration points that let you use its features and capabilities in your wider solution.

 A typical IoT solution:

 - Enables IoT devices to connect to your solution and send it data.

 - Manages and secures the connected devices and their data.

 - Extracts business value from your device data.